developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Zebra Licensing Configuration - License Action Activate License Method From Server Standard Class

-This Managed Configuration allows an Administrator using an EMM to provide the Class of Standard Server via which a Zebra-issued license will be activated on a Zebra Android device and should be specified if and only if the value ***Activate License*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action** and the value ***From Server Standard*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method**.
+This Managed Configuration allows an Administrator using an EMM to provide the Class of Standard Server via which a Zebra-issued license is activated on a Zebra Android device and should be specified if and only if the value ***Activate License*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action** and the value ***From Server Standard*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method**.

-- If the value ***Production Cloud Direct*** is chosen, then the license will be activated by communicating directly to a Production *Zebra License Server* at a fixed known location on the Internet.
+- If the value ***Production Cloud Direct*** is chosen, then the license is activated by communicating directly to a Production *Zebra License Server* at a fixed known location on the Internet.
 The Production Server should be used when deploying licenses to devices for production use.

-- If the value ***Test Cloud Direct*** is chosen, then the license will be activated by communicating directly to a Test *Zebra License Server* at a fixed known location on the Internet.
+- If the value ***Test Cloud Direct*** is chosen, then the license is activated by communicating directly to a Test *Zebra License Server* at a fixed known location on the Internet.
 The Test Server should be used when tested the deployment of licenses to devices to avoid consuming actual production licenses.

 ### Zebra Licensing Configuration - License Action Activate License Method From Server Custom Class

-This Managed Configuration allows an Administrator using an EMM to provide the Class of Custom Server via which a Zebra-issued license will be activated on a Zebra Android device and should be specified if and only if the value ***Activate License*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action** and the value ***From Server Custom*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method**.
+This Managed Configuration allows an Administrator using an EMM to provide the Class of Custom Server via which a Zebra-issued license is activated on a Zebra Android device and should be specified if and only if the value ***Activate License*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action** and the value ***From Server Custom*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method**.

-- If the value ***Production Cloud  Proxy*** is chosen, then the license will be activated by communicating to a Production *Zebra License Server* at a fixed known location on the Internet via a *Local Proxy Server*.
+- If the value ***Production Cloud  Proxy*** is chosen, then the license is activated by communicating to a Production *Zebra License Server* at a fixed known location on the Internet via a *Local Proxy Server*.
 The additional Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method From Server Custom URL** MUST be specified to identify the *Local Proxy Server* to be used.

-- If the value ***Test Cloud  Proxy*** is chosen, then the license will be activated by communicating to a Test *Zebra License Server* at a fixed known location on the Internet via a *Local Proxy Server*.
+- If the value ***Test Cloud  Proxy*** is chosen, then the license is activated by communicating to a Test *Zebra License Server* at a fixed known location on the Internet via a *Local Proxy Server*.
 The additional Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method From Server Custom URL** MUST be specified to identify the *Local Proxy Server* to be used.

-- If the value ***Local Direct*** is chosen, then the license will be activated by communicating to a *Local License Server*.
+- If the value ***Local Direct*** is chosen, then the license is activated by communicating to a *Local License Server*.
 The additional Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method From Server Custom URL** MUST be specified to identify the *Local License Server* to be used.

-- If the value ***Other*** is chosen, then the license will be activated by communicating to some other Server.
+- If the value ***Other*** is chosen, then the license is activated by communicating to some other Server.
 The additional Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method From Server Custom URL** MUST be specified to identify the Server to be used.

 ### Zebra Licensing Configuration - License Action Activate License Method From Server Custom URL

-This Managed Configuration allows an Administrator using an EMM to provide the URL of a Custom Server via which a Zebra-issued license will be activated on a Zebra Android device and should be specified if and only if the value ***Activate License*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action** and the value ***From Server Custom*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method**.
+This Managed Configuration allows an Administrator using an EMM to provide the URL of a Custom Server via which a Zebra-issued license is activated on a Zebra Android device and should be specified if and only if the value ***Activate License*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action** and the value ***From Server Custom*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method**.

 ### Zebra Licensing Configuration - License Action Activate License Method From Server Custom Friendly Name

-This Managed Configuration allows an Administrator using an EMM to provide a *Friendly Name* for a Custom Server via which a Zebra-issued license will be activated on a Zebra Android device and should be specified if and only if the value ***Activate License*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action** and the value ***From Server Custom*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method**.
+This Managed Configuration allows an Administrator using an EMM to provide a *Friendly Name* for a Custom Server via which a Zebra-issued license is activated on a Zebra Android device and should be specified if and only if the value ***Activate License*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action** and the value ***From Server Custom*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method**.

 A *Friendly Name* is kept for each Custom Server used to acquire licenses and is used when later operating on such licenses to identify the Custom Server via which a license was acquired and hence via which it must be refreshed, returned, etc.  The *Friendly Name* is also used to identify a Custom Server to be deleted.

 ### Zebra Licensing Configuration - License Action Activate License Method From Local File Path and Name

-This Managed Configuration allows an Administrator using an EMM to provide the local path and file name of a license file in the device file system from a which a Zebra-issued license will be activated on a Zebra Android device and should be specified if and only if the value ***Activate License*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action** and the value ***From Local File*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method**.
+This Managed Configuration allows an Administrator using an EMM to provide the local path and file name of a license file in the device file system from a which a Zebra-issued license is activated on a Zebra Android device and should be specified if and only if the value ***Activate License*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action** and the value ***From Local File*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method**.
 The Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method From Local File Source Server Class** MUST also be specified to identify the class of Server from which the license file was acquired, which could impact how it is processed.

 ### Zebra Licensing Configuration - License Action Activate License Method From Local File Source Server Class